clowdr-app/clowdr/services/actions/README.md

      deployment. **Quick setup**: Set all the environment variables related to AWS to `XXXX`.
    - `ChimeActionsUserAccessKeyId`, `ChimeActionsUserSecretAccessKey`, and `ChimeNotificationsTopic` are found in the `Outputs` tab for the `<prefix>-chime` stack that was deployed in `us-east-1 (N. Virginia)`, and most of the rest of the `AWS_...` environment variable values come from the `Outputs` for the `<prefix>-main` stack deployed to the default region.
-1. Use the Hasura Console to add your Sendgrid API credentials to the system configuration.
-Open the `system.Configuration` table and insert the following rows:
+1. Use the [Hasura Console](http://localhost:9695/console/) to add your Sendgrid API credentials and other required rows to the system configuration.
+Open the `system.Configuration` table (click the DATA tab at top, expand the `system` schema on the left, and click the `Configuration` table) and insert the rows listed below. **Production**: If running Clowdr in a production environment, you will need to insert rows into the `system.Configuration` table for all available keys.
+Refer to the `description` field of each key (in `system.ConfigurationKey`) for expected values for the remaining keys.
    | Key | Value |
    | ------- | ---------- |
    | `SENDGRID_API_KEY` | your SendGrid API key, as a JSON string (i.e. wrapped in double quotes) |